Learn more about a certain medical condition.

 There is no single cause for kidney stones, however dehydration is a key risk factor.
 Kidney stones can also be caused by an imbalance in a person’s metabolism causing abnormally high levels of mineral salts to collect in the urine.
 Stones made up of uric acid occur in people who have diseases such as gout, chronic dehydration, and some cancers.

 Hyperparathyroidism, a condition in which the parathyroid gland is overactive, can also be linked to kidney stones.
-In addition, certain disorders of the bowel or intestines can also lead to kidney stones, as can a chronic bacterial infection of the urinary system.
+Certain disorders of the bowel or intestines can also lead to kidney stones, as can a chronic bacterial infection of the urinary system.

 Symptoms and Complications